jfmengels/node-elm-review/documentation/tooling-integration.md

 ## Format of the JSON

 If you desire to get the output of the CLI as JSON, you can run with `--report=json`.
-The output will look like what the following sections describe.
+This flag became available in version `2.1.0` of the CLI, which in turns requires version `2.1.0 <= x < 3.0.0` of the `jfmengels/elm-review` package.
+The output of this report is detailed below.

 ### Review errors